-96 Before the initiation of the education program, we undertook fieldwork to help inform our strategy 97 and the educational materials, and to ensure the education program was well adapted to the Nepali 98 education system.
-In 2018, during the first visit to schools, we talked with the school leaders about 99 the program and its benefits, and gave sample lectures (ca. 1-2 hours including questions) to 100 students between the ages of 14-16, providing key information on earthquakes.
-Before the sample 101 lecture and in each school, students were requested to complete in a paper questionnaire survey on 102 earthquake related questions.
-In special lectures we also taught students how to prepare before an 103 earthquake, how to save lives during an earthquake, and what to do after an earthquake.
-We also 104 provided a flyer containing detailed information and pictures (Fig. 4), of which we distributed 500 105 copies.
-Similarly, we designed a sticker to remind people about earthquake hazards (Fig. 3), and 106 distributed this to students and teachers (3'000 so far).
-107 In April-May 2019, during the second school visit, the program was fully implemented with the 108 installation of an educational, low-cost seismometer in every school.
-The seismometer's record is 109 displayed on a computer, which is easily accessible to students in their physics class, or through 110 an online application.
-During the visit, we also identified the open place near the school where 111 students should meet in case of earthquake and installed an Emergency Meeting Point sign in 112 Nepali.
-To increase the efficiency of the learning and to ensure long-term uptake, we organized a the program are documented in an earlier paper (Subedi et al., 2020) and all the material is

-113 2-day workshop for nearly 100 school teachers, which was very well received.
+- 84 The data for this study were collected using two questionnaire surveys on paper, conducted in - Nepali language: in 2018, before the initiation of the education program, and in 2020, nearly a year - after the full implementation of the program. - 87 Before the initiation of the education program, we undertook fieldwork to help inform our strategy - and the educational materials, and to ensure the education program was well adapted to the Nepali education system.
+In 2018, during the first visit, we talked with the school leaders about the program and its benefits, and gave sample lectures (ca. 1-2 hours including questions) to students between the ages of 14-16, providing key information on earthquakes.
+Before the sample lecture and in each school, students were requested to f n a paper questionnaire survey on earthquake related questions.
+In special lectures we also taught students how to prepare before an earthquake, how to save lives during an earthquake, and what to do after an earthquake.
+We also provided a flyer containing detailed information and pictures (Fig. 4), of which we distributed 500 copies.
+Similarly, we designed a sticker to remind people about earthquake hazards (Fig. 3), and distributed this to students and teachers (3'000 so far).
+In April-May 2019, during the second viit, the program was fully implemented with the installation of an educational, low-cost seismometer in every school.
+The seismometer's record is displayed on a computer, which is easily accessible to students in their physics class, or through an online application.
+During the visit, we also identified the open place near the school where 102 students should meet in case of earthquake and installed an Emergency Meeting Point sign in Nepali.
+To increase the efficiency of the learning and to ensure long-term uptake, we organized a 2-day workshop for nearly 100 school teachers, which was very well received.
 The full details of